ryanvolum/offline-directline/README.md

 3. Create an express server
 4. Call the initializeRoutes function, passing in:
     * Your express server
-    * The endpoint/port where you want to host the offline connector
+    * The port where you want to host the offline connector
     * Your bot messaging endpoint (generally ends in api/messages)
 4. Run your code (node app.js in the command line)!